kammitama5/kammitama5.github.io/_posts/2017-10-16-Monday-October-16th.md

   (which I wanted to learn)
   , and then when I have my certificate, doing Data Science from the ground up.

+## Want to learn about

+- System F vs System U and graph reduction (Haskell's compiler system)

 ## Katas